vaamonde/ubuntu-2404/04-container/02-cpu-ram-docker.md

 #Documentação do Docker-CE: https://docs.docker.com/reference/cli/docker/container/
 #Documentação do Docker-CE: https://docs.docker.com/reference/cli/docker/container/create/
 #Documentação do Docker-CE: https://docs.docker.com/engine/containers/resource_constraints/
-#opção do comando docker: container (Manage containers), create (Create a new container), --name
+#opção do comando docker: container (Manage containers), create (Create a new container), -i
+#--interactive (Keep STDIN open even if not attached), -t --tty (Allocate a pseudo-TTY), --name
 #mongodb (Assign a name to the container), -m --memory (Memory limit), --memory-swap 1g (The amount
-#of memory this container is allowed to swap to disk), --cpus (Number of CPUs), --cpu-share (Set this
+#of memory this container is allowed to swap to disk), --cpus (Number of CPUs), --cpu-shares (Set this
 #flag to a value greater or less than the default of 1024 to increase or reduce the container's weight),
 #debian (imagem docker hub).
-docker container create --name mongodb --memory 512m --memory-swap 1g --cpus 1 --cpu-share 1024 debian
+docker container create -it --name mongodb --memory 512m --memory-swap 1g --cpus 1 --cpu-shares 1024 debian

 #verificando todos os status dos containers em execução no Docker-CE
 #Documentação do Docker-CE: https://docs.docker.com/reference/cli/docker/container/